 When you are a company named ShapeMaster, you want to make sure you have the tools available so you can live up to that name.
 It is a huge responsibility, but we are more than happy to take on the challenge!

-Well, before we could actually let sparks fly (again safely), we needed to determine what type of work we wanted to accomplish and apply our welding capabilities towards.
-Having a solid game plan in place allowed us to make the best decisions as to what specific type of equipment we needed to purchase.
+A few newsletters ago, we showed you how we have the tools and skills to weld plastic to plastic.
+Before we could begin, we needed to determine what type of work we wanted to accomplish and apply our welding capabilities.
+Having a solid plan in place allowed us to make the best decisions as to what specific type of equipment we needed to purchase.

 We employ two welders that do the majority of our welding work.
-The first one is known as a TIG welder and TIG is an acronym for Tungsten Inert Gas.
+The first one is known as a TIG welder.
+TIG is an acronym for Tungsten Inert Gas.
 The device you hold in one hand is called the torch and the very tip of that torch is made of tungsten.
-In your other hand you hold a consumable rod that used to create the weld.
+In your other hand, you hold a consumable rod that used to create the weld.
 The inert gas, usually argon, is used to protect the weld area from water vapor and other impurities that could compromise the weld.
 We use this welder for lighter gauge material and aluminum.

 Our second welder is a MIG style of welder which stands for Metal Inert Gas.
-It is a similar principal to the TIG, but instead of a rod to create the weld, a metal wire is fed through the end of torch to create the arc that makes the weld.
+It is a similar principle to the TIG, but instead of a rod to create the weld, a metal wire is fed through the end of the torch to create the arc that makes the weld.
 Like the TIG welder, an inert gas, most likely argon, protects the weld area from water vapor and impurities.

-The main difference between the MIG and TIG is we use the TIG welder for thinner materials and the MIG welder is very useful when joining thicker gauge metals.
+The main difference between the MIG and TIG is we use the TIG welder for thinner materials, and the MIG welder is very useful when joining thicker gauge metals.

 We are ready and willing to do your next welding project.